robincornett/display-featured-image-genesis/readme.txt

 Yes and no. Technically, it does, even older (XHTML) themes.
 However, depending on other factors such as the individual theme's styling and layout, the output may be unexpected, and require some tweaking.
 Not recommended for themes such as Sixteen Nine Pro, or The 411 Pro due to layout, and not for Ambiance Pro or Minimum Pro without changing some theme functionality.

 = How can I change how the plugin works? =

+*Update for version 2.5:* quite a few new settings have been added to the plugin, some of which make options available which were previously limited to these filters.

 There are several filters built into Display Featured Image for Genesis, to give developers more control over the output.
 Several of them are very similar, and are applied in a specific order, so an earlier filter will take precedence over a later one.